poshaughnessy/browser-strikes-back-jsoxford-2017/src/index.md

 -- starfield

->&ldquo;The Web will have caught up on key features&rdquo;
+>&ldquo;The Web will catch up on key features&rdquo;

+>&ldquo;Web and Native will continue to blur&rdquo;

 <div class="caption">[Me](https://future-of-web-dev-2020.herokuapp.com)</div>